awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 1. \(Optional\) In the **Activation description** field, enter a description for this activation\.
 The description is optional, be we recommend that you enter a description if you plan to activate large numbers of servers and VMs\.

 1. In the **Instance limit** field, specify the total number of on\-premises servers or VMs that you want to register with AWS as part of this activation\.
+The default value is 1 instance\.

 1. In the ** IAM role name** section, choose a service role option that enables your servers and VMs to communicate with AWS Systems Manager in the cloud: